gocd/www.go.cd/source/posts/2014-03-10-go-webinar-recording.html.markdown

 type: post
 published: true
 author: Ken Mugrage
+excerpt: "Every couple of weeks ThoughtWorks hosts learning sessions for people who want more information about continuous delivery with Go.
+This is a recording of the session from 6 March, 2014"
+summary_image: "/assets/images/blog/webinar-recording/webinar-recording-1.png"
 ---

 Every couple weeks ThoughtWorks hosts learning sessions for people who want more information about continuous delivery with Go.
 This 32 minute video is a recording of the session from 6 March, 2014.